VIA Disc Allograft

 VIA Disc is a non-surgical, injectable allograft that utilizes allogeneic tissue and micronzed disc material to repair degenerative discs.
 It is a proven therapy that has been shown in clinical trials to repair damage to degenerative discs and provide significant pain relief and improved function.

-VIA Disc is an “off-the-shelf” allogeneic graft that is ready to use and does not require invasive harvesting of one’s own tissue.
+As of January 1, 2021, VIA Disc is COVERED UNDER MEDICARE.
+It is the first “off-the-shelf” allogeneic graft that is ready to use and does not require invasive harvesting of one’s own tissue.

 One of the most common causes of chronic low back pain is degeneration of the lumbar intervertebral discs, better known as degenerative disc disease or DDD.
 Believe it or not, but there is no way to reverse degenerative discs.
 Once the damage sets in, it is permanent…or at least it was!
 Age-related wear & tear of the discs can cause loss of water from within the disc (dehydration) and degeneration.
 Not all degenerated discs are immediately painful, however once a disc starts to degenerate, it can develop cracks and tears which will make it susceptible to injury later on.